VelikayaScarlet/velikayascarlet.github.io/_pages/about.md

 # 🔥 News
-- *2025.05*: &nbsp;🎉🎉 One paper about LLM Bias Evaluation has been accepted by ACL 2025!
+- *2025.05*: &nbsp;🎉🎉 One paper about Chinese Bias Evaluation for LLMs has been accepted by ACL 2025!
-- *2025.05*: &nbsp;🎉🎉 One paper about Temperal Knowledge Graph has been accepted by ACL 2025!
+- *2025.05*: &nbsp;🎉🎉 One paper about Knowledge Graph Embeddings has been accepted by ACL 2025!

 # 📝 Publications